-In Denmark, approx. 6,500 pure-bred, registered animals, of which just under 3,000 cows.
+In Denmark there are approx. 4000 purebred, registered animals, of which almost 1,400 cows.
 Adult bulls weigh approx. 1200 – 1600 kg, cows 900 – 1200 kg.
-The heifers are on average 2½ years old and the productive life is high.
+However In England a bull from this breed reached a weight of as much as 2000 kg.
+The heifers calve on average 2½ years old and the productive life expectancy is high.
 The breeding goal is high growth and good slaughter classification.
-In addition, emphasis is placed on milk yield, temperament and constitution.
+In addition, emphasis is placed on light calving, milk, good temperament and low feed consumption.

 The Charolais animals came to Denmark in 1959 and are now the most widely used breed in the country to produce the best beef and veal.

-In 2010, the average of the individual sample was 1,851 g of daily growth, 4.9 FE / kg. growth and 88 cm2 of back muscle area.
-Young bulls by Charolais from practice, slaughtered under the age of 12 months, last year had an average carcass growth (net increase) of 757 g per year. day and they were classified as average in Class U.
+In 2010, the average on the individual sample was 1,851 g daily gain, 4.9 FE / kg. growth and 88 cm2 back muscle area.
+Charolais young bulls from practice, slaughtered under 12 months old, had an average carcass growth (net growth) of 757 g per year. day and they were classified as average in class U.